nmarley/dashruby/documentation/transaction.md

 [Index](index.md)

-BTC::Transaction
+Dash::Transaction
 ================

-**Transaction** (aka "tx") is an object that represents transfer of bitcoins from one or more [inputs](transaction_input.md) to one or more [outputs](transaction_output.md).
+**Transaction** (aka "tx") is an object that represents transfer of Dash from one or more [inputs](transaction_input.md) to one or more [outputs](transaction_output.md).
-Use `BTC::Transaction` class to inspect transactions or create them transactions manually.
+Use `Dash::Transaction` class to inspect transactions or create them transactions manually.
-To build transaction we recommend using [BTC::TransactionBuilder](transaction_builder.md), which takes care of a lot of difficulties and exposes easy to use, yet powerful enough API.
+To build transaction we recommend using [Dash::TransactionBuilder](transaction_builder.md), which takes care of a lot of difficulties and exposes easy to use, yet powerful enough API.

 Transactions are stored within [blocks](block.md) that form the *block chain*.

 The first transaction in a [block](block.md) is called *coinbase transaction*.
-It has no inputs and the outputs contain collected mining fees and the mining reward (25 BTC per block as of March 2015).
+It has no inputs and the outputs contain collected mining fees and the mining reward.

 Constants
 ---------

 #### CURRENT_VERSION

 Current version for all transactions.
 Equals `1`.

 #### DEFAULT\_FEE\_RATE

-Default mining fee rate in satoshis per 1000 bytes.
+Default mining fee rate in duffs per 1000 bytes.
 Equals `10000`.

 Initializers